The $L^p$ regularity problem for parabolic operators: Introduction

 The Regularity problem imposes an additional smoothness assumption on the Dirichlet data, namely, existence of ``tangential derivatives" in $L^p$, while solvability requires a nontangential estimate on the gradient of solutions.
 When the elliptic Regularity problem is solvable with data in some $L^p$ space, there is a remarkable duality between the range of solvability of the Dirichlet and Regularity problems; namely, the Dirichlet problem is solvable in the range $(p_0,\infty)$ if and only if the Regularity problem for its adjoint is solvable in the range $(1,p_0')$, where $1/p_0 + 1/p_0' =1 $ (\cites{KP93,S2}).
 It is an open question whether this duality of ranges holds without the assumption that Regularity is solvable at some point in the $L^p$ scale.
 This highlights one of the sources of interest in the Regularity problem.
 Another source is interest in the companion boundary value problem, namely, the Neumann problem, which prescribes normal (or ``co-normal") derivatives of the solution on the boundary, as opposed to tangential derivatives.
 While apparently closely connected, solvability of the Neumann problem is much less well understood.
 Solvability of both the elliptic $L^p$ Regularity and Neumann problem in the small Carleson norm regime (on coefficients) was first established for domains $\Omega\subset\R^2$ in \cite{DR}, and then in all dimensions in \cite{DPR}.
 Finally, the Regularity problem in $L^p$ for some (possibly small) value of $p$ was established in the large Carleson norm regime recently and independently in \cite{DHP} and \cite{MPT}, by very different methods.
 We note that the approach of \cite{MPT} solves this Regularity problem in a larger class of domains, beyond Lipschitz.
 However, the Neumann problem is still open in the large Carleson norm regime, except for dimension two (\cite{DHP}).
 A survey of current state of the art for elliptic PDE can be found in \cite{DPsurv}.
+Even in the elliptic setting, there are questions that have yet to be answered; for example, solvability of Regularity in the presence of drift terms.

 Moving to the parabolic setting, the first results for solvability of the Dirichlet problem for the small Carleson norm regime were obtained in \cite{DH18}, for $p \geq 2$.
 This was later improved to $p > 1$ in \cite{DDH}.
 The solvability of the Dirichlet problem for the large Carleson norm regime was established in \cite{DPP2}.
 A broader history of solvability of parabolic boundary value problems with coefficients satisfying various mild regularity conditions can be found in, for example, the introduction of \cite{Din23}.